Data-Cellar/participant-template/README.md

 task setup-participant
 ```

-During setup, you will need to provide the following configuration details:
+During setup, you'll need to provide several configuration details.
+The following list offers clarification on some of these parameters:

 - The **DNS domain name** of your server - This must be a public domain name so Caddy can automatically obtain HTTPS certificates through Let's Encrypt.
 - The **participant name** - A unique identifier that will be combined with your DNS domain to create the participant's full domain name.
 - The **Issuer API key** - A secret key given to you during onboarding that allows your participant to authenticate with Data Cellar's identity services and obtain verifiable credentials for data space access.
-- The **issuer DID** - The Decentralized Identifier of Data Cellar's central issuer, which acts as the trust anchor and issues verifiable credentials for all participants.
+- The **Issuer DID** - The Decentralized Identifier of Data Cellar's central issuer, which acts as the trust anchor and issues verifiable credentials for all participants.
 - The **Data Cellar API URLs** - The endpoints your participant will use to interact with Data Cellar's identity services.

 > [!NOTE]